josselinlbe/talentwork/README.md

 ## 4. Register as a SaaS user

 💿 4.1.
-Register with your email at `/register`.
+Register with your email at [/register](http://localhost:3000/register).
 You will be redirected to the [/app/dashboard](http://localhost:3000/app/dashboard).

 ![App Dashboard](https://yahooder.sirv.com/saasfrontends/remix/tutorials/readme/app-dashboard.png)

 💿 4.2.
 Click on `Subscribe` and subscribe to any plan _(use any [Stripe test card](https://stripe.com/docs/testing#cards))_.

+***Stripe Checkout***:

 ![App Subscription Checkout](https://yahooder.sirv.com/saasfrontends/remix/tutorials/readme/app-subscription-checkout.png)

+***Tenant Subscription Settings***:

 ![Subscribed](https://yahooder.sirv.com/saasfrontends/remix/tutorials/readme/app-subscribed.png)

 💿 4.3.
 Cancel the subscription and subscribe to another pricing plan.

+## 5. Link with another Tenant

+On this sample application, Tenant A connects (links) with Tenant B to share a Contract.

+### IN CONSTRUCTION

-## 5. Create Contracts (sample application)
+## 6. Create Employees and Contracts (sample application)

-You can skip these steps since Contracts and Employees are for demonstration purposes only.
+You can skip these steps since Employees and Contracts are entities for demonstration purposes only.

 ### IN CONSTRUCTION